-Excelsior students will have an understanding and appreciation of the complexities of diversity and will be able to interact effectively with people from backgrounds and cultures different from their own.
-They will have gained a global perspective that is grounded in the issues, trends, and opportunities that connect nations and communities around the world.
-They will challenge their own sense of "self" vis-àvis an understanding of those with different thoughts, beliefs, traditions, behaviors, and understandings.
+Excelsior students will gain an understanding of a global society and appreciation for the complexities of diversity so they will be able to interact effectively with people from backgrounds and cultures different from their own.
+They will challenge their own sense of "self" vis-avis an understanding of those with different thoughts, beliefs, and traditional behaviors.